 My background science-wise is psychology and biology; politically, originally, centre-Left (in UK terms) / ‘green’, and now non- and indeed anti-ideological as far as it’s possible to be so.
-The appallingly poor BSc psychology I was ‘taught’ at the University of Liverpool, England, in the late 1970s (when behaviourism and even psychoanalysis still held sway, before psychology gained an evolutionary underpinning and Robin Dunbar transformed the department) turned me off academia, but I retained a strong interest in psychology, biology and evolution theory.
+The appallingly poor BSc psychology I was ‘taught’ at the University of Liverpool, England, in the late 1970s (when behaviourism and even psychoanalysis still held sway, before psychology gained an evolutionary underpinning and Robin Dunbar transformed the department very much for the better) turned me off academia, but I retained a strong interest in psychology, biology and evolution theory.
 There was no escape, though, from the absurd fusion I encountered there — notably in those supposedly the brightest — of the pseudo-science and fraud of Freud with denial of human-nature in the insistence on only environmental causation and (neo-)Marxist politics.
-This was in-embryo what has since filtered down through society and across the whole establishment to produce the ‘identity politics’ / ‘political correctness’ totalitarianism — truly the new fascism — now ubiquitous, and promoted not least in the centre-Left/’green’ political circles I once inhabited.
+This was in-embryo what has since filtered down through society and across the whole establishment in its every facet, and to almost every workplace and civic space, to produce the ‘identity politics’ / ‘political correctness’ totalitarianism — truly the new fascism — now ubiquitous, and promoted not least in the centre-Left/’green’ political circles I once inhabited.
 Often it makes any intelligent discussion of politics, much philosophy and large areas of science difficult or near impossible.
-Frequently, debate is just shut down, with those who offer informed correctives subject to all kinds of personal attack; routinely completely misrepresented, libelled, and ‘no-platformed’ as the standard response.
+Frequently, debate is just shut down, with those who offer informed correctives subject to all kinds of personal attack: routine complete misrepresentation, libel, and ‘no-platforming’ as the standard response.
 I should know.

 After a very long interlude of just trying to get by, to be just like everybody else — I never got good at that — and immersing myself in music scenes (running and promoting venue slots, music journalism, etc), contemporary political (un)reality was finally brought home to me in ways I could hardly continue to ignore when I decided I should return to my Pennine South Yorkshire roots (Northern England, in the area north-west of Sheffield), and ended up working in the Home Office, which was designated the lead organisation in UK government re ‘equal opportunity and diversity’.
 From the attempts to indoctrinate all staff in EO&D to the deliberate astonishing wilfully inept immigration non-system I was party to ‘administering’ (I was in the Immigration & Nationality Directorate, as it was then called), I saw first-hand and up-close how ‘identity politics’ / ‘PC’ had comprehensively derailed key governmental activities and more or less successfully persuaded ordinary people, against their common-sense, of a very firm entirely ideological view of what makes people and society tick.
 With my wide reading across sciences even back then, I well recognised that this was utterly at odds with any reasoned and reasonable position; a cluster of anti-scientific notions virulently intolerant of any other perspective.

-The major insight I gained is that the core completely contrasting biological functions of the sexes are key to understanding the basis of social system, and I see my role as originating major review papers and longer texts investigating the ramifications of this, rather than to enter into politics.
+The major insight I gained is that the root completely contrasting biological functions of the sexes are key to understanding the basis of social system, and I see my role as originating major review papers and longer texts investigating the ramifications of this, rather than to enter into politics.
 Certainly, though, I see no conflict between researching and writing about science and attacking the anti-science that is the totalitarian elitist-separatist hypocrisy of ‘identity politics’ and ‘PC’, which has seriously undermined if not hopelessly compromised much of the social sciences as well as the humanities; indeed, academia in general, impinging even on biology.
-Party politics, which anyway for me is in ‘been there, done that’ territory, is nigh-on impossible to engage in, because of the virulent misrepresentation at every turn of criticism of mainstream extremism, as it were, as itself somehow extremism — as I found in standing as a mere ‘paper candidate’ for UKIP, when I was bogusly accused of “supporting” Anders Breivik in pointing out that he cited the actual scholarship on ‘identity politics’, and that this scholarship cannot be dismissed through ‘guilt by association’.
+Party politics, which anyway for me is in ‘been there, done that’ territory, is nigh-on impossible to engage in, because of the virulent misrepresentation at every turn of criticism of mainstream extremism, as it were, as itself somehow extremism.
+I had found this in once standing as a mere ‘paper candidate’ for an anti-establishment party (UKIP), when (just as I expected) I was bogusly accused of “supporting” Anders Breivik in pointing out that the scholarship on the origins of ‘identity politics’ cannot be dismissed simply because Breivik cited it — the standard ‘guilt by association’ idiocy.

 To maintain sanity I’ve long been a musician (guitarist and singer), and for over a decade now I’ve developed as a songwriter – because nobody was writing what I wanted to hear, either musically or lyrically: ambitious incisive material for a discerning audience, updating the singer-songwriter model to take in wider influences, trying to build on the pinnacle of achievement in the 1960s/70s (starting with Beatles period McCartney & Lennon and Brian Wilson, obviously).
 I spend more time just tinkering on guitar than any other of my activities, but I’m not a performer, other than very informally.
 Composition, lyric-writing, arrangement — and guitar doodling! — are what fascinate me: performance is a compromise with all of the sub-optimal conditions applying at the time.
 I’m still awaiting a viable business model to emerge before I would even consider recording, but as there seems no sign of one then I may never realise my parallel destiny as the new Laughing Len (with more melody, I quickly add) musical philosopher for the baby boomers!